gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

 = 1.5.2 / 12.01.2017 =
  * Improved Searching functionality: added new settings (min characters to search, empty table by default, strict search)
- * Fixed of applying format to table cells
+ * Fixed of applying the format to table cells
  * Framework updates
- * Added Hungarian language
+ * Added the Hungarian language
- * Minor isues fix
+ * Minor issues fix

 = 1.5.1 / 22.12.2016 =
  * Add ability to set format for cells with formulas